Megabit/Blazorise/CONTRIBUTING.md

 ### Running documentation

 1. Start a command prompt and navigate to the docs folder under Blazorise root.
+2. Run command: `bundle install`.
-2. Run command: `bundle exec jekyll serve`.
+3. Run command: `bundle exec jekyll serve`.
-3. Wait for build to finish and then open your browser and navigate to http://localhost:4000/
+4. Wait for build to finish and then open your browser and navigate to http://localhost:4000/

 ### Testing